-In heavy water, two hydrogen atoms are replaced by deuterium atoms.
-This is analogous to water.
+Heavy water has its two hydrogen atoms of H2O replaced by deuterium atoms.
+That means; it has two deuterium atoms rather than hydrogen atoms.
+It is analogous to water.
 Deuterium is one of the isotopes of hydrogen.
-There is a proton and a neutron in the nucleus of deuterium.
+The nucleus of deuterium has a proton and a neutron.
 Therefore, the mass number of it is two, and the atomic number is one.
-This is also known as the heavy hydrogen.
-Deuterium is shown as 2H.
-But most commonly it is represented with D. Therefore, heavy water has the molecular formula of D2O.
+Also, deuterium is given as 2H and is known as heavy hydrogen.
+But, most commonly it is represented with D. Therefore, heavy water has the molecular formula of D2O.